 To grudgingly give Myst some credit, its island worlds are imaginative and beautifully rendered.
 Myst Island is the famous one, to the point of even cameoing in an episode of The Simpsons once, but there are many more with intriguing names like Stoneship, Selentic, Channelwood, and Dunny, which was later changed to D'ni when creators Cyan realized they'd named a core part of their lore after a slang term for a toilet.
 I make no comment on this, except a slightly obnoxious snickering sound.

 So why the hate?
 Why isn't it simply a game I don't like?
 Simple.
 Myst reinforced the toxic idea that adventures were about puzzles and boredom rather than adventure and fun, and the industry jumped right on board with an endless slurry of games that made it look like a trip to the theme park.
-Only a precious handful of games—Zork: Grand Inquisitor and Legacy of Time springing instantly to mind—dared to break the mold and be brilliant, and what was their reward?
+Only a precious handful of games—Zork: Grand Inquisitor and The Journeyman Project 3: Legacy of Time springing instantly to mind—dared to break the mold, and what was their reward?
 Grand Inquisitor was a flop that killed the Zork series stone dead, while Legacy's planned sequel never happened because of its creators making... a bloody Myst sequel.
 Aaargh!

-At that point I decided the whole series had become some kind of vindictive beast, targeting me personally.
+At the point that happened I decided the whole series had become some kind of vindictive beast, targeting me personally.
 Irrational?
 Perhaps.
 Maybe even definitely.
 But that didn't matter.
 Myst and I were now enemies for life, and reinstalling it to give it one more shot only confirmed that, as I knew all along, I was absolutely right to hate it.